Name: Thomas Donlan1

 Laying in the parish of Boyounagh, Glenamaddy evolved from a village into a small town as the 19th century progressed.
 In 1820 a new ‘slated’ church was built, and the OS maps show by 1840 it had a police barracks.
 The workhouse opened in 1853.
 Street markets were well established in the town before the first fair in 1888.
 The good road network within the parish, and to neighbouring towns, and the arrival of the railway stations at nearby Ballymoe and Tuam in the 1860s, all helped facilitate transportation, communication and travel, growing the town

 According to censuses and prison records, Thomas Donlan was born between April 1860 to March 1863.
 His death record puts his birth year to 1866.
-I have not yet definitively pinned down his birth, but I have narrowed it down to two possibilities.
-The first is a 27 May 1860 baptism in Boyounagh parish to parents Michael and Margaret Donlan (née Dolan).
+This information, combined with his parish register marriage entry where his father is named as Michael, ties him down to a 27 May 1860 baptism in Boyounagh parish to parents Michael and Margaret Donlan (née Dolan).
 Married in 1848 their other children included Patrick (1850), John (1852), Michael (1855), Catherine (1861) and Margaret (1866).
-The other is a 16 February 1866 baptism in the same parish, parents being John and Elenora (Nellie) Donlan (née Kennedy), whose other children included Mary (1860) and Nora (1862).
-Unfortunately naming patterns offer no clues – they are all ones which feature in the names of Thomas’ children.
-I am edging towards the 1860 baptism, simply down to the date of his marriage.

 Thomas married on 4 July 1883 at St Austin’s Catholic Church, in Wakefield.
 Built in 1828, this is one of the oldest Catholic churches in the Leeds diocese.
-His wife Catherine McDermott also came from Glenamaddy.
-Thomas’ marriage register entry (when I can get to the archives to check the parish register) will hopefully provide confirmation of the correct Boyounagh parish baptism.2
+His wife Catherine McDermott, daughter of John McDermott, also came from Glenamaddy.
+At the time of their marriage the couple were living at Altofts.2

 Thomas’ work as a coal hewer resulted in the family living in a number of West Riding coalfield associated towns.
 The couple’s first three children (Margaret, known as Maggie, born in 1884; Mary born in 1886; and Catherine, known as Kate, born in 1888) had birthplaces in the districts of Wombwell, Normanton and Barnsley respectively.